 - Level 7 - Undefile the Crypt Quest - You are instructed to go to the Crypt in the Nearby Plains and clear out the monsters.
 There are 4 zones to the Crypt.
 Adventure in the Crypt and fight each sub-boss.
 Once all four sub-bosses are defeated, a fifth area unlocks and the player can fight the Bonerdagon and finish cleansing the Crypt.

 - Level 8 - Mt.
 McLargeHuge Quest - You are sent to Mt.
-McLargeHuge to help out the L33t Tr4pz0r.
-Players will need to find three types of ore, six hunks of goat cheese, and find some cold resistance in order to complete this quest.
+McLargeHuge to help John the Trapper investigate the source of extreme cold at the top of the mountain.

 - Level 9 - Orc Chasm Quest - You are sent to help the Highland Lord Black Angus, who lives beyond The Orc Chasm in the Big Mountains.
-You'll need to fight a bunch of smut orcs, build a bridge out of suggestively-named pieces, and put out the fires at three peaks (one oil themed, one Lynchian, and one featuring a mashup of Star Wars, Trek, Harry Potter, Twilight, and Doctor Who fans) to complete the quest.
+You'll need to fight a bunch of smut orcs, build a bridge out of suggestively-named pieces, and light fires at three peaks (one oil themed, one parodying Twin Peaks and The Shining, and one featuring five factions of ghosts representing Star Wars, Trek, Harry Potter, Twilight, and Doctor Who fans) to complete the quest.

 - Level 12 - Mysterious Island Quest - You are sent to the Mysterious Island to start a war between the hippies and the frat boys.
 After you've started the war, you are then instructed to end the war.
 Completing sidequests on the island will help speed up progress during the war.

 - Level 13 - Naughty Sorceress Quest - This is it!
 Players must climb the Sorceress's Tower, fight off her traps and monsters, then defeat her in the final battle.